lechmazur/pgg_bench/README.md

 - **Punishment Extremes**: `Gemini 2.0 Flash` devotes ~20% of tokens to punishing, often damaging others heavily—but ends with moderate final tokens itself.
 Over-punishment can backfire.

-- **Retaliation vs. Passivity**: `Claude 3.5 Sonnet 2024-10-22` hits a 39% retaliation rate, whereas `Llama 3.3 70B` barely retaliates at 2.7%.
-Retaliators can deter exploitation but risk punishing cycles.
+- **Retaliation vs. Passivity**: `Claude 3.5 Sonnet 2024-10-22` and `GPT-4.5 Preview` hit a 39% retaliation rate, whereas `Llama 3.3 70B` barely retaliates at 2.7%.
+Retaliators can deter exploitation but risk punishing tit-for-tat cycles.

 - **Partner Synergy**: Partners of a generous contributor `Claude 3.7 Sonnet` net the most on average.